sl1pkn07/onslaught-vn/trunk/README.txt

 and above.
 Visual C++ 6.0 is not able to compile it.
 Theoretically, any compiler older than 2005 should be able to build ONSlaught.

-At the moment, I'm looking for programmers with knowledge of MacOS X, PSP, and/or iPod for porting the engine.
+At the moment, I'm looking for programmers with knowledge of PSP, and/or iPod for porting the engine.
 If you possess any of these skills and are interested to contribute, please refer to CONTACT INFORMATION in this document.

 CONTACT INFORMATION